near/discovery-docs/docs/api/social.md

  |-----------|-----------|-------------------------|-----------------------------------------------------------------------|
  | None      |  **required** | object   | the path pattern(s)  |

+---

 ## Social.keys

+It calls the SocialDB's `keys` API and returns the data.
+While the data is fetching the returned value equals to `null`.
+The keys contract doesn't unwrap the object, so the returned data is the same as the SocialDB's `keys` API.

 `Social.keys` takes up to 3 arguments: